jberg1980/Penetration-Testing-with-Metasploit/README.md

 - Select Payload: show options to view configuration, set to configure options like R-host, port, username, and password
 - Run Exploit: run / exploit to gain access to the target system

+### STEP 9: Meterpreter Deep Dive
+1. Meterpreter Overview: Meterpreter stands for Metasploit Interpreter and is a post-exploitation tool within Metasploit that provides modular exploitation and post-exploitation features for various targets, including Windows, Linux, and Android.
+2. Client-Server Communication: Meterpreter operates on a client-server model where the target system acts as the server, and the attacker's system acts as the client.
+3. Reflective DLL Injection: Meterpreter uses reflective DLL injection to load necessary features into the memory of the target system, minimizing the footprint on the attacked system.
+4. Post-Exploitation Features: Meterpreter is a bundle of post-exploitation features that extend Metasploit's functionalities on the exploited system.
+5. Persistence and Monitoring: It allows for establishing persistence on the compromised system and can monitor users, keystrokes, record audio, and capture webcam footage without leaving system traces.
+6. Network Pivoting: Meterpreter can be used to pivot into other systems on the network, expanding the scope of penetration testing.

+### STEP 10: Client-Side Exploitation
+What is client-side attacks?
+1. Client-Side Vulnerabilities: These attacks exploit vulnerabilities on the end-user platform, such as web browsers, PDFs, and word processing documents.
+2. Higher Attack Surface: Compared to network-based attacks, client-side attacks have a significantly larger attack surface, increasing the chances of success.
+3. Employee Awareness: Employees are often the biggest threat to cybersecurity due to low awareness levels about various types of cyber attacks.

+### STEP 11: Post-Exploitation
+1. Post-exploitation features: Once a system is compromised, Metasploit offers various post-exploitation modules for managing, gathering information, capturing activities, and privilege escalation.
+2. Persistence: Ensuring continued access to a compromised system by adding a new user and enabling remote desktop access (RDP).
+3. Session-specific exploits: Some post-exploitation modules work only under certain conditions, such as specific types of sessions (e.g., Meterpreter sessions).

+## Conclusion Summary
+The Metasploit Framework is a powerful, versatile, and widely used open-source penetration testing platform.
+It enables security professionals and ethical hackers to identify and exploit vulnerabilities in systems and networks.
+Its core strength lies in its modular architecture, allowing for customization and extensibility with a vast library of exploits, payloads, and auxiliary modules.